 Petition Intiated TIRZ

 Petition-initiated TIRZ allow property owners, residents and project developers to contract with the City to bring high-quality development/redevelopment to areas that have not seen any significant development in recent history.
+Click here for a map of all petition initiated TIRZ.

 Annual Legislative Report